Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Claiming “Paraben Free”

 Parabens are still widely used.
-Even if you don’t directly add a preservative that contains parabens, it is possible that one or more of your ingredients contains a preservative containing parabens.
+Even if you don’t directly add a preservative that contains parabens, it is possible that one or more of your ingredients contains a preservative which in turn contains parabens.

 If you choose to claim that your product is “paraben free,” be sure to check all your ingredients for preservatives.
 You should be able to get the ingredient information from your supplier or the product manufacturer.